f5devcentral/sslo-script-tools/sslo-dns-over-https-detection/README.md

   - **static::URLDB_LICENSED**: (off=0, on=1) the DoH detection iRule can use URL categorization to perform DoH blackholing.
 If subscription-based URLDB is licensed and provisioned, you can enable this (set to 1) to search the URLDB categories.
 Otherwise, set to 0 and continue to use custom URL categories.

-  - **static::BLACKHOLE_URLS**: (off=empty, on=[list of category names]) if DoH blackholing is desired, add the list of URL categories to search here.
+  - **static::BLACKHOLE_URLCAT**: (off=empty, on=[list of category names]) if DoH blackholing is desired, add the list of URL categories to search here.
 This can be a combination of URLDB categories and/or custom URL categories.
 Leave it empty to disable URL categorization.
 For example:

       ```
-      set static::BLACKHOLE_URLS {
+      set static::BLACKHOLE_URLCAT {
          "/Common/Advanced_Malware_Command_and_Control"
          "/Advanced_Malware_Payloads"
          "/Common/Spyware_and_Adware"